 Dysarthria symptoms include:

-Dysarthria develops when your nervous system's portions that govern the muscles that allow you to talk become damaged.
+Dysarthria develops when parts of your nervous system that govern the muscles used for talking become damaged.
 This includes your facial, throat, and breathing muscles.
 Dysarthria can be caused by a variety of factors, including injuries, illnesses, and neuromuscular problems.

 Common causes include: